 Giving birth is an exciting event filled with anticipation and joy.
-The all-female team of physicians at the Center for Women’s Health in Englewood, Colorado, educate, encourage, and support mothers and their families as they go through the birthing process.
+The all-female team of physicians at the Center for Women’s Health in Englewood and Castle Rock, Colorado, educate, encourage, and support mothers and their families as they go through the birthing process.
 Call or schedule an appointment to learn about the delivery options at the Center for Women’s Health.

 The experienced physicians at the Center for Women’s Health work diligently to make sure you have a safe, calm and well-supported birth.
 We are happy to welcome the family members you choose to share in your birth experience.

 Vaginal childbirth occurs when your baby is delivered naturally (via the birth canal).
 Although childbirth is a normal process, we at Center for Women’s Health, are here to guide you and your baby safely through the entire process.
 The birth process is different for every mother: sometimes your water breaks first, sometimes contractions start first.
 Our doctors are available 24/7 to advise you on the best next steps.
 The hospitals we admit patients to, Sky Ridge Medical Center and Castle Rock Adventist Hospital, provide beautiful, conveniently located, state-of-the-art facilities for you to give birth.
 We work closely with the nurses and other staff to assist with your personalized medical care plan.

 During childbirth, the doctors at the Center for Women’s Health follow the most up-to-date, evidence-based care guidelines.
 We discuss your birth preferences with you ahead of time and review your birth plan.
 After your newborn enters the world, the medical staff encourages skin-to-skin contact with your baby to encourage bonding and to ease him or her into a new world.
 We allow delayed clamping of the umbilical cord if at all feasible.